studioliu/MapReduceDemo/README.md

 # MapReduceDemo
-This repository is the code for individuals to MapReduce.
+This repository is the code for individuals to learn MapReduce.
 # Author
 studioliu